Object Detection Using MobileNet SSD

 The SSD object detection composes of 2 parts:

-- Extract feature maps: It extracts the features presents in the image.
+- Extract feature maps: It extracts the features presented in the image.
 A feature map is the output of CNN which will extract some important portion in the image.

 - Apply convolution filters to detect objects: It will classify the object present in the image and build the bounding boxes around them.